 It is easy to see why players are connecting GTA Online's Luxury Mansions to GTA 6.
 The features feel more detailed, more immersive, and more deliberate than most late-cycle updates.
-Still, it is worth taking a step back before treating any of this as a teaser.
+Still, it is worth taking a step back before treating any of this as a tease.
+Rockstar has not confirmed that these systems are connected to GTA 6 in any direct way.
+There is no official statement tying pets, gyms, or interior depth to the next game.
+Even so, Rockstar's past offers some useful context.

-Rockstar rarely throws ideas away.
-Systems tend to evolve rather than disappear.
-Mechanics introduced late in one project often resurface in refined form later on.
-GTA Online itself grew out of GTA 5's single player foundation, while Red Dead Redemption 2 expanded ideas Rockstar had been exploring for years.
+Rockstar rarely throws ideas away and their systems tend to evolve rather than disappear.
+Mechanics introduced late in one project often resurface in refined form in another.
+GTA Online itself grew out of GTA 5's single player foundation, while Red Dead Redemption 2 expanded on ideas Rockstar had been exploring for years.
+Seen through that lens, the Luxury Mansions update does not need to be a teaser to matter.
+It may simply reflect how Rockstar currently thinks about player spaces.

 Detailed mansion interior in GTA Online.